K-Coll/mp2-musical-guess-quiz/README.md

 I made the decision to perform manual testing on my quiz website, as I felt that my project was too small in scale to require automated tests to be designed.
 However, I will look to implement Test Driven Development and Automated Testing in the future, in accordance with the scope and scale of the project.

+Testing was carried out by myself, my friends and my family and feedback has generally been positive.

 ### Testing User Stories

 #### Site Owner Goals